the Aton Experimental

 - The University of Sydney

-since 1996.
-In 2006 and 2007 Aton operated the SIRCA
+In 2006 and 2007 Aton operated the SIRCA Experimental

 Economics Lab (SEELab) in a joint venture with the

-university owned Securities Industry Research Centre of Asia-Pacific (SIRCA).
-By
+university owned Securities Industry Research Centre of

-contracts previously conducted by SEELab
+materials and contracts previously conducted by SEELab

-have been transfered to the AEELab.
+have been transferred to the AEELab, many of which are

 The owner and director of Aton Consulting is Dr. Karel

-Karel became involved in experimental economics
+Karel became involved in experimental economics during

 his PhD research work commencing in the late 1990's.

 including with the University of New South Wales (Senior

 Research Fellow in the Faculty of Commerce and Economics)

 and as a visiting research fellow with the ICES

 experimental economics labs at George Mason University.

 Experimental Economics ?

 Experimental economics is the application of laboratory

 methods to test the validity of various economic theories

 markets and other exchange systems work the way they

 We have listed some papers at the bottom of this page

 that provide more information about experimental economics

 the AEELab provide ?

-The AEELab exists to support consultants,
+The AEELab exists to support consultants, researchers and

-and

 academics to conduct and use experimental economics

-run experiments.
-We also develop experiments to address
+research.
+We develop experiments to address

 specified research questions, and are a research facility

 in our own right, conducting experiments in respect of our

 available for download on the "papers"